T-Systems-MMS/phonebook/docs/pages/development-guides/general-guide.md

 1. Create a new Branch.
 2. Make some changes and develop a cool new feature or fix a Bug.
 3. In order to commit run `npm run commit` to run the interactive Commit utility.
+> We are using the angular [angular commit format reference](https://gist.github.com/brianclements/841ea7bffdb01346392c).
+All commits should adhere to this format in order to trigger automatic releases.

 ![npm run commit image]({{site.baseurl}}pages/development-guides/media/images/git-cz.png)
 4. Create a Pull Request from your Branch.
 5. Wait for approval from one of the maintainers.